-6. It should be noted that §§31, 67, and 73 of the 1996 English Arbitration Act require that a party who takes part in arbitral proceedings without objection to substantive arbitrability loses this ground of appeal.
-These provisions are similar to RUAA § 18(a)(5).

-7. UAA Section 12(a)(5) has been rewritten to eliminate the double and triple negatives to meet the goal of making this section be more "clearly stated.
+- 6. It should be noted that §§31, 67, and 73 of the 1996 English Arbitration Act require that a party who takes part in arbitral proceedings without objection to substantive arbitrability loses this ground of appeal.
+These provisions are similar to RUAA § 19(a)(5). - 7.
+UAA Section 12(a)(5) has been rewritten to eliminate the double and triple negatives to meet the goal of making this section be more "clearly stated. - 8.
+At the meeting of March 20, 1998, the Drafting Committee determined that the objection to arbitrability should be raised early in the proceeding and requested the reporter to insert at the end of this subsection "at the initiation of the arbitration process.